ElSpaniard97/itam-dashboard/README.md

 Copy code
 http://localhost:8000/itam-dashboard/
 🧠 Notes
-Ensure your CSV has a Category column for tab filtering to work.
+Ensure your CSV includes a Category column for tab filtering to work.

-If you add new categories, simply add a matching <a class="tab"> in index.html.
+To add new categories or tabs, simply edit the <nav> in index.html and add matching values.

-No backend required — everything runs client-side.
+Everything runs client-side — no backend or database required.

 🧾 License
 © 2025 HC IT Pros.